BahaEddinDridi/BahaEddinDridi/README.md

 ## About Me

-I'm a final-year engineering student specializing in web development with a focus on the **MERN stack**.
+"I'm a passionate Web Development Engineer with a knack for crafting full-stack applications using the MERN stack.
+Whether it’s building sleek user interfaces or architecting powerful backends, I’m always up for a new coding challenge!"

 ---